Labrador Retrievers are notorious for eating things that have no business making it down the gullet.

 The worst case scenario is when it causes damage to the integrity of the intestinal tract tissue and spillage of its content–peritonitis.
 That is a life-threatening situation.

 Diagnosing intestinal foreign bodies is not always straightforward.

-Initial symptoms can be too generic – vomiting, diarrhea, loss of appetite.
+Initial symptoms can be too generic – vomiting, diarrhea, and loss of appetite.

-Ella, a Cavalier Springer Spaniel, [accidentally] ingested a piece string.
+Ella, a Cavalier Springer Spaniel, [accidentally] ingested a piece of string.
 She kept being sick but went undiagnosed for two weeks.
 Her surgeon eventually had to remove about 75 percent of Ella’s intestine, but it still failed to save her life.
-Ella was vomiting, had diarrhea and didn’t want to eat, but for two weeks nobody was any wiser.
+Ella was vomiting, had diarrhea, and didn’t want to eat, but for two weeks, nobody was any wiser.